-The FPA encourages all of our members, the PA profession as a whole, and those working with PAs, to respond positively to the consultation.
+The Faculty of Physican Associates (FPA) encourages all of our members, the PA profession as a whole, and those working with PAs, to respond positively to the consultation.
 There is power in numbers – and the more of us there are submitting evidence to the consultation, the more convincing our case will be.
 Please submit your consultation response through the Department of Health website before 22 December 2017.

 The FPA is delighted that the PA profession, advocates of the profession, and others invested in the NHS and provision of high quality care for patients, now have the opportunity to contribute in a meaningful way to influence the decision making of the DH.

-The Faculty of Physician Associates (FPA) has called for regulation of physician associates since its establishment at the Royal College of Physicians (RCP) in 2015, and in its previous form as the UK Association of Physician Associates (UKAPA) over many years.
+The FPA has called for regulation of physician associates since its establishment at the Royal College of Physicians (RCP) in 2015, and in its previous form as the UK Association of Physician Associates (UKAPA) over many years.
 We warmly welcome this positive step from the DH on the road towards introducing statutory regulation for PAs.